microsoftgraph/msgraph-sdk-powershell/src/DeviceManagement.Enrolment/DeviceManagement.Enrolment/docs/v1.0-beta/Update-MgRoleManagementDirectoryRoleEligibilityScheduleRequest.md

 ```

 ### -TargetScheduleId
-The time period for which the eligibility assignment is valid.
+Identifier of the schedule object that's linked to the eligibility request.
+Supports $filter (eq, ne).

 ```yaml
 Type: System.String